girste/mcp-cybersec-watchdog/README.md

 ### Sudo Configuration

-The tool needs sudo access for:
+The tool auto-detects missing permissions and warns you with setup instructions.
+It needs sudo access for:
 - **Firewall analysis**: `ufw`, `iptables`, `firewalld`
 - **Fail2ban status**: `fail2ban-client`
 - **Log analysis**: `/var/log/auth.log`

-Run the setup script to configure passwordless sudo for these specific commands:
+Setup passwordless sudo for these specific commands:

 ```bash
 ./setup-sudo.sh
 ```

-This creates `/etc/sudoers.d/mcp-security` with minimal permissions for security audit commands only.
+Creates `/etc/sudoers.d/mcp-security` with minimal permissions.
+The tool continues with limited analysis if sudo is not configured.

 ## What Gets Analyzed